EOL/publishing/doc/api.md

 The API can be used directly in a browser, but to use it from a program (including a shell script) it is necessary to obtain a 'token'.
-This is simply a string that holds encrypted information that tells the web services who you are.
+The token is simply a string that holds encrypted information that tells the web services who you are.

-For now, you need to get a token using a web browser; later you'll be able to do this from a script.
+For now, you need to get a token using a web browser.
+(The idea is that in the future you'll be able to get a token via a shell script or web service.)

 To obtain a token, log in to your power user account and visit the page [`https://eol.org/services/authenticate`](https://eol.org/services/authenticate).